Chart Color Schemes

 Educational attainment in South Lake - Cockburn Central aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high at 27.0%, including 8.6% in primary, 6.5% in secondary, and 5.9% in tertiary education.
+Educational participation is high at 27.0%, including 8.6% in primary education, 6.5% in secondary education, and 5.9% in tertiary education.
 South Lake - Cockburn Central has a network of 10 schools educating approximately 1,431 students, with typical Australian school conditions (ICSEA: 1023) and balanced educational opportunities.
-The schools include 3 primary, 5 secondary, and 2 K-12 institutions.
+The schools include 3 primary, 5 secondary, and 2 K-12 schools.
 Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education